 On the subject of the validity of Biblical prophecy.
 Did you know that, from the prophecies of Daniel and Ezekiel written around 600 B.C., you can work out May 14, 1948 to the day?
 The ancient prophets predicted the exact date the nation of Israel was restored.
 (Daniel 4; Ezekiel 4:4-6; Go here for the full walk-through.)
 In fact, modern Israel is a dramatic fulfillment of scores of prophecies.
 There’s a fascinating list here,

-Here’s something that didn’t occur to me until recently.
-Isn’t it interesting that, during the exact weekend we had a starry virgin giving birth up in the heavens (Sign #4, below), a hurricane coincidentally named Maria ruptured a huge dam on the ground?
+Here’s food for thought.
+Isn’t it interesting that, during the exact weekend we had a starry virgin giving birth up in the heavens (See sign #4, below), a hurricane coincidentally named Maria ruptured a huge dam on the ground?

 A picture of water breaking if there ever was one.
 Odd, yes?

 Did you know that the laboring woman motif is used dozens of times in the Bible, and is almost always linked to the last days or the outpouring of God’s judgment?

 We’ve been seeing those “birth pangs” for decades, but in the past year, do you have a feeling they’ve intensified?
 If so, you’re not alone.
 While we’ve been thoroughly distracted by our own difficulties with Covid-19, this article documents how large areas of the world are currently experiencing plagues of Exodus proportions, including:

 We even have an upcoming candidate for the “mark of the Beast” (see this).

 Many out there may accept that global warming accounts for the vicious storms we’ve experienced during the past few years.
 But what about the increasing earthquakes and volcanic activity?
 Are we to believe that a degree Celsius of surface warming accounts for that too?

 Think of all the passages that couple “smoke” or “thick darkness” with the wrath of the Lord: